Glinek/Glinek.github.io/content/about.md

 ### What is ANUlab?
 Anulab (or ANU for short) is an organization created by me in the beginning of 2022.
 As I said/wrote earlier, right now It's a place to host/post my projects and ones created with my friends, e.g. Hackathon projects.
-### ANUlab's website
-Click [here](https://anulab.glinek.tech) to go to ANUlab's website where you will find project created by my fiends and me.
 <br/><br/>

 **That is all there is about me.
 I wish you the very best and I'm hoping to see you here again later**